Complete Guide to Purple Shamrock Care and Growth

 πŸͺ΄ Best Soil for Purple Shamrock (Potting Mix and Drainage)

-The right soil mix for Oxalis triangularis is light, airy, and quick to drain while still holding a little moisture.
-Heavy, dense soil is the enemy because the small bulbs sit shallow and rot easily in waterlogged conditions.
+The right soil mix for Oxalis is light, airy, and quick to drain while still holding a little moisture.
+The shallow bulbs rot easily in dense, waterlogged soil.

-Soil Composition: A standard indoor potting mix blended with perlite is ideal.
-Aim for roughly two parts potting mix to one part perlite.
-If you have it on hand, a handful of orchid bark or coarse sand adds extra drainage without drying the mix out too fast.
+A standard indoor potting mix blended with perlite is ideal: roughly two parts mix to one part perlite, with a handful of orchid bark or coarse sand if you have it.
+For a custom blend, try three parts peat or coco coir, one part perlite, one part fine bark.

 🍼 Fertilizing Purple Shamrock (What and When)